 When I started fifth grade, I moved to a new classroom and had a new teacher.
 Our new teacher had moved to our rural school from Alaska.
 He taught us “Alaskan” games that seemed so cool to us.
 He wore a plaid polyester suit with oval patches on the elbows.
 This really was fashionable in the 70s.
 We thought he surely must be ancient because his own children were in college already.

 Mr. Kenney was our favorite teacher!
-He played with us, took us on field trips to watch birds, paint outhouses for the Forest Service campgrounds in the area, gave us logic questions to puzzle through and laughed with us.
-We learned out math, did state and country reports, learned our spelling words and simply loved school.
+He played with us, took us on field trips to watch birds, did service projects painting outhouses for the Forest Service campgrounds in the area, gave us logic questions to puzzle through, and laughed with us.
+We learned our math, did state and country reports, learned our spelling words, and simply loved school.

 Over the years I have written to each of these teachers and told them about the tremendous impact they have had on my life.
-My career.
-My role as a teacher.
+My career and my own role as a teacher.

-Today, take a few minutes to write an email, hand write a card, pick up the phone and tell a teacher what they have meant to you.
+Today, take a few minutes to write an email, handwrite a card, pick up the phone and tell a teacher what they have meant to you.
 Tell them how their hard work and encouragement have influenced you to be who you are today.
 There is a special day to officially appreciate teachers, but teachers appreciate positive words every single day of the year!

 After you’ve written that email or made that phone call, I’d love to hear your story.
 Who is the teacher who has impacted your life and helped you to become the person you are today?
 What is it about them that made an impact on you or is making an impact on your child?